-The Auto Batch menu contains the following commands:
+The Auto Batch menu appears when a batch is open.
+It contains the following commands:

 Show Summary Switches to the summary view which shows information about all the images in the batch.
-Change Settings Brings up the Auto Batch Save Settings 62 dialog.
+Change Settings Brings up the Auto Batch Save Settings 70 dialog.
 Add Images Brings up a file open dialog that lets you add more images to the batch.
 Remove Current Image Removes the current image from the batch.
 Remove Failed Images Removes all failed images (if any) from the batch.
 Failed images are those that could not be loaded due to problems with the image file, or those where no faces were found.

-Remove Completed Images Removes all completed images (if any) from the batch.
+Removes all completed images (if any) from the batch.
 Completed images are those that have been processed and saved.